THE TIME TRAIN

 home page (page 2)

-Whereas massless forms of energy (such as light) have intrinsic motion within their entropic conservation domain (space), massive forms of energy (such as ourselves) have no intrinsic motion within our entropic conservation domain (history).
-Rather, we experience an eternal "now", which is only tangentially connected to history.
-In our case, it is the time dimension itself which moves, carrying us with it, like passengers on a train.
+Whereas massless forms of energy (such as light) have intrinsic spatial motion within their entropic conservation domain (space), massive forms of energy (such as ourselves) have no intrinsic spatial motion.
+Our entropic conservation domain is not spatial, rather it is temporal (history).
+We experience an eternal "now", but this "now" is only tangentially connected to history.
+In our case, it is not us, but the time dimension itself which moves, carrying us with it, like passengers on a train.
 This arrangement allows the "passengers" to achieve an intrinsic motion in history which is the metric equivalent of light's intrinsic motion in space, a velocity which would otherwise be impossible for them (excepting only in the black hole, where a moving spatial dimension carries massive objects at "velocity c").

 Our relationship to the time dimension is apparently very much like that of a passenger on an ordinary train.
 The train and the time dimension move and we as passengers just sit quietly and go along for the ride.
 As massive objects/observers, we can't move at the metric equivalent of velocity c, but the time dimension can.
 Just as the ordinary train carries us from point to point in space, the time dimension carries us from day to day in time.
 We move or age only because the train moves from place to place or time to time, but the effect on us, the end result, is to accomplish the actual displacement of our physical beings in either space or time.
 While entropy requires the intrinsic motion of time, causality requires the one-way direction of time's intrinsic motion.
 We age because we are carried in the historic dimension by the "time train", the moving time dimension, even though we ourselves experience only an "eternal now", as we sit quietly watching the hours slip by, just as on the ordinary train we move in space even though we remain in our seats quietly watching the scenery slip by.
 We can actually get to our destination slightly faster in either case by running up the length of the train.
 However, in the case of the time train, we get there sooner because our individual motion in running up the aisle reduces our personal clock's rate; nor does it matter in which direction we run.
 (See: "The Paradox of the Traveling Twin".)